 The particular context of the region requires a program structure that is "responsive to local needs and both possibilities, and impossibilities".

 "Designing in a conflict zone asks for a critical and sensitive language," said De Vet.

 "The Palestinian designers have very limited travel opportunities and hardly any access to international platforms and markets.
 Additionally, resources and tools are constrained."

 "Through design, one can reclaim agency in another way than for example through journalism, politics or the arts," she added.

-This summer, Disarming Design will run two weeks of workshops for 15 Palestinian and 15 international students, and Palestinian artisans and collectives.
+This summer, Disarming Design, in collaboration with the Palestine Museum, will run two weeks of workshops for 15 Palestinian and 15 international students, and Palestinian artisans and collectives.

 Sessions will be run by seven tutors from five institutions, including Willem de Kooning Academie, Rotterdam, Sint Lucas School of Arts in Antwerp, and Lucerne School of Art and Design.

 Alongside these will be members of the Disarming Design team, as well as curators from the Palestinian Museum in Birzeit, whose current exhibition Intimate Terrain: Representations of a Disappearing Landscape will provide the starting point for the summer school.